 (5) Program funds may not be used for the acquisition, construction, or rehabilitation of structures to the extent that those structures are used for inherently religious activities.
-Program funds may be used for the acquisition, construction, or rehabilitation of structures only to the extent that those structures are used for conducting eligible activities under this part.
-Where a structure is used for both eligible and inherently religious activities, program funds may not exceed the cost of those portions of the acquisiconstruction, or rehabilitation that are attributable to eligible activities in accordance with the cost accounting requirements applicable to Supportive Housing Program funds in this part.
-Sanctuaries, chapels, or other rooms that a Supportive Housing Program-funded religious congregation uses as its principal place of worship, however, are ineligible for Supportive Housing Program-funded Improvements.
-Disposition of real property after the term of the grant, or any change in use of the property during the term of the grant, is subject to government-wide regulations governing real property disposition (see 24 CFR parts 84 and 85).
+Program funds may be used for the acquisition, construction, or rehabilitation structures only to the extent that those structures are used for ducting eligible activities under conpart.
+Where a structure is used for both eligible and inherently religious activities, program funds may not exceed the cost of those portions of the acquisition, construction, or rehabilitation that are attributable to eligible activi-ties in accordance with the cost accounting requirements applicable to Supportive Housing Program funds in this part.
+Sanctuaries, chapels, or other rooms that a Supportive Housing Program-funded religious congregation uses as its principal place of worship, however, are ineligible for Supportive Housing Program-funded improvements.
+Disposition of real property after the term of the grant, or any change in use of the property during the term of the grant, is subject to government with the property of the grant of the g ernment-wide regulations governing real property disposition (see 24 CFR parts 84 and 85).